irenesj/testserver/README.md

 First, you need to install Node.js if you don´t have it installed.
-After that, in the console, go to the testserver directory, and then run:
+After that, in the console, go to the testserver directory and run:

 ### `npm start`